 Personal data can also be collected and updated within the limits permitted by law from the personal data files of third parties, such as:

-- the Population Register Centre and the address notification service of the post office
+- The Population Information System and the address notification service of the post office

 - Credit information register controllers

 - The joint claims and misuse register kept by insurance companies

 - Hospitals/clinics, based on the data subject’s consent or under law